FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

  *The Speaker selects the time schedule icon;
  *The Speaker joins in a conference room that was not created by him;
  *The Speaker is only allowed to watch the conference as a participant so he can't talk and answer the questions.

+ Create a Conference Room to Talk about a Topic:

+* **Actor**: Speaker
+* **Description**: This use case exists so that the speaker can create a conference room.
+* **Preconditions and Postconditions**: In order to create a conference room, the Speaker must first login into the application and create one.

+* **Normal Flow**:
+ *The Speaker logs in;
+ *The Speaker selects the time schedule icon;
+ *The Speaker selects the option to create a conference room;
+ *The Speaker chooses the name of the Conference (that should be the name of the topic) and the time schedule.

 ### User stories